 Occupational retirement pension (equalisation)

 According to the law, your ex-partner is entitled to half* the occupational retirement pension that you built up when you were married or had a registered partnership.
 This is called equalisation.
 A condition is that your marriage or registered partnership must have been entered into before your pension commencement date.
-There will be no right to equalisation if you cohabited, irrespective of whether or not you had a cohabitation contract.
+There will be no right to equalisation if you cohabited, irrespective of whether or not you had a cohabitation contract or a cohabitation declaration.

 The pension benefit for your ex-partner will start at the same time as your pension (i.e. not when he/she retires) and will stop when you pass away.
+This keeps you (financially) connected to each other.
 What if your ex-partner passes away before you?
 In that case, the equalisation no longer applies and you will once again be entitled to your entire occupational retirement pension.

 * Deviation from this standard division is possible if you officially record this (e.g. in a divorce settlement).